abbi-gaurav/ci-cd-kyma/README.md

 The not-expiring Kubeconfigs are obtained following the instructions [kubeconfig-for-sa](https://github.com/kyma-incubator/examples/tree/master/kubeconfig-for-sa)

-Below are the steps in **deploy-to-dev** worklow.

 It uses various actions from Microsoft azure to set up the Kubernetes environment such as:

 - Setting the K8S context
 - Setting up Helm

-The `KUBECONFIG` is configured safely as a environment secret in the repository settings.
+The `KUBECONFIG` is configured safely as an environment secret in the repository settings.

+Below are the steps in **deploy-to-dev** workflow.

 ```yaml
 jobs: